 The museum where you are now standing was built just above the Gestapo headquarter s that was destroyed in the war.
 Fair warning, the whole place and the exhibits will easily give you a shivers, when they display and show about the place where so many people were tortured and murdered.

 In the museum you can see exhibits about the suppression and murder of the Nazi regime through pictures and texts in German and English.
 You can learn here about the actions of the Gestapo and SS soldiers during the war, the imprisonment and murder of opponents of the regime and the persecuted communities, and the transformation of Germany into a tough state that suppresses all civil resistance.

 In 1992, a special fund was started aimed at maintaining the site, architects from all over the world were invited to participate in the competition to establish a museum teaching about the terrible history that took place here, the Nazi extermination.

-The the competition was won by the Swiss architect Peter Zumatur, who for five years was unable to progress with the construction work.
-All the while the exhibite was displayed without a building, in the open air, until Zumatur’s patience ran out and the architect was fired.
+The competition was won by the Swiss architect Peter Zumatur, who for five years was unable to progress with the construction work.
+All the while the exhibit was displayed without a building, in the open air, until Zumatur’s patience ran out and the architect was fired.

 In 2007 a plan by the Berlin architect Ursula Wilms was accepted for the current museum.
 The new plan integrated the detention rooms and the torture basements that remained, thus creating a tangible connection between the museum and the chilling landscape of the complex, which it documents.